-2 die in Whidbey Island plane crash
+2 die in small plane crash on Whidbey Island

-LANGLEY — Authorities say two people have died in a small plane crash on Whidbey Island southeast of Langley.
+LANGLEY, Wash.
+(AP) — Authorities say two people have died in a small plane crash on Whidbey Island southeast of Langley.

 Officials with South Whidbey Fire said the plane went down just west of the runway at the Whidbey Airpark, hit the ground and ended up in the woods.
 The FAA said a Cessna 177 Cardinal crashed around noon.